danielsnick3/linked-blog-starter-md/Random notes to be sorted.md

 Pirate majima
 Bone boy skeleton

-Spa trip halfway in

-Jold is meeting everyone at the waterfall before saying hi to megumi

 Sonic bar scene is part of yu mi’s infinite barworks, yu mi fought a blue hedgehog in a bar brawl once, one second you were in a bar brawl the next everything was neutralized